New excise policy in Delhi: Walk-in experience at liquor vends, take-away service for draught beer | Business

 - India

-Walk-in experience for customers at alcohol shops, promoting microbreweries and allowing bars in hotels, allowing club and restaurants to operate till 3 am are some of the reforms brought in the Delhi government's new excise policy aimed at boosting the city's revenue and also crack down on the liquor mafia.
+Walk-in experience for customers at alcohol shops, promoting microbreweries and allowing bars in hotels, clubs and restaurants to operate till 3 am are some of the reforms brought in the Delhi government's new excise policy aimed at boosting the city's revenue and also crack down on the liquor mafia.

 The Excise Policy 2021-22 that was made public on Monday noted that Delhi is ranked the 28th most visited city in the world and the first in India by foreign visitors.
 It stated that excise is an important source of revenue for the state.